 We are seeking a self-motivated individual to join our research group as a Research Associate.
 This position is open to bench laboratory scientists seeking experience in a translational research setting with a focus on spatial transcriptomics projects in postmortem human brain tissue in a dynamic team-based environment.
 Projects aim to generate transcriptome-scale maps in the human brain to understand differences in spatial gene expression in neuropsychiatric disorders.
-Candidates should have a master’s degree in neuroscience, cellular, or molecular biology.
 Previous bench experience in molecular/cellular biology, confocal microscopy, FACS sorting, and/or next generation sequencing is required.
 The position requires ability to participate in experimental design, conduct experiments and work with computational biologists to analyze data.
 Initiative to learn new methods and perform work efficiently and carefully are essential.

 · RNA-seq library construction